kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ## Proposal

-Compression is configured by a file, pointed to by a single flag, and requires the `StorageObjectCompression` feature gate.
+Compression is configured by a file, pointed to by a single flag.
 Absent the flag the feature is inert, which is how "off by default" is expressed: a cluster that upgrades and takes no action stores byte-identical values to before.

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1alpha1